Air Force ROTC Academics

 Program Overview

 Air Force ROTC consists of an academic class as well as a Leadership Laboratory.
-These courses are required for college students who are seeking a commission as a 2d Lieutenant in the United States Air Force through the ROTC program.
+These courses are required for college students who are seeking a commission as a 2d Lieutenant in the United States Air Force or Space Force through the ROTC program.
 Students may take the academic classes only, but may require prerequisites or faculty permission.

 ROTC academic courses consist of: